-The Society's Education Department offers primary-source-based workshops for K-16 students on a variety of topics.
+The Center for the Teaching of History (CTH) offers primary-source-based workshops for K-16 students on a variety of topics.
 Participants become historians as they investigate a particular historical topic using a broad range of materials from the Society’s collections.
 Most programs also include an introduction to the library, a virtual tour of the MHS website or particular digital projects, and an opportunity to examine original documents and artifacts.
 All student programs and class visits are free of charge.

 Schedule a K-12 Class Visit

 Interested in bringing a group of students to the Society?
 The CTH will work with you to create a memorable educational experience!
 We offer an hour-long Introduction to Primary Sources workshop for students in grades 3-12.
 Students will learn about the MHS and attend a show-and-tell of primary sources from the MHS collections.

-For more information, or to schedule your program, please contact the education department at (617) 646-0557 or firstname.lastname@example.org.
+For more information, or to schedule your program, please contact the Center for the Teaching of History at (617) 646-0588 or email@example.com.

 Schedule a University/College Class Visit

 Expose your students to the vast potential of conducting primary source research at the MHS.
 Our Education and Library staff team up to offer two types of programs aimed at college and first-year graduate level students.
 Please note that due to limited seating in the reading room students cannot conduct independent research during a class visit.
 By request, our staff can work with the instructor in advance of the class visit to design an appropriate assignment that will bring students back to conduct research in the MHS reading room.

 - Introduction to MHS – In this 90-minute program students receive a general introduction to the institution, learn about research potential of our broad collections, view examples of the different types of original resources we hold, and take an instructional tour of the MHS library.